rutherford-nj/www.rutherfordboronj.com/departments/tax-collector/rebates-reimbursements.md

 **The State of New Jersey currently has two programs available for eligible residents:**

-**Homestead Rebate:** Information about the Homestead Rebate may be obtained from the Division of Taxation by calling 1‑888‑238‑1233.
+**ANCHOR program for Homeowners or Tenants:** for information and qualification requirements, please visit the following website
+[https://www.state.nj.us/treasury/taxation/anchor/index.shtml](https://www.state.nj.us/treasury/taxation/anchor/index.shtml) or call the New Jersey Division of Taxation at 888-238-1233.

 **Property Tax Reimbursement (PTR) aka "Senior Freeze":** For qualified Seniors or Disabled.
 Information / Applications may be obtained by calling 1‑800‑323‑4400